 1. Choose Maintenance > Check for segmentation errors...

-In the dialogue that will appear, specify the segmentation algorithm, i.e. HIAT and click OK to display a list of segmentation errors.
+The dialoguewill specify the segmentation algorithm, i.e. HIAT and click OK to display a list of segmentation errors.

 2. You can now save the error list to a file:

 To correct the errors, simply repeat the procedure described in steps 2-5 of section B “Structure errors”.